mrumyantsev/xorenc/README.md

 # Xcrypter

-This CLI application encrypts and decrypts files within file system.
-And it can be imported as Go library.
+This CLI application encrypts/decrypts files within file system by XOR per bit converting.
+Also it is a Go library, so it is able to import converting functions from other applications.
 It uses the same encrypt key to decrypt the file that was encrypted. **Warning**: Always remember the key you using to encrypt files.
 Losing the key can cause permanent loss of data.

 # Usage